gabriellasitaru/SQL/README.md

-# SQL
+# SQL Introduction
-SQL Relational Database
+SQL Relational Database.
 Small Project 'Introduction to Relational Database and SQL' Write basic SELECT statements.
 Add data to a database using INSERT statements.